 There are several different types of alar base reduction procedures that excise various portions of the alar rim to reduce the flare of the nostril and/or the nasal width, and they are chosen based upon the given anatomy and patient goals.
 These procedures can be done at the same time as the rhinoplasty, but also can be done under local anesthesia at a later time.

 External Valve Collapse

-This refers to the nostril valve or the external and internal structures around the nasal rim, including the columella, the lower lateral cartilage (LLC), and the nasal floor.
-This valve collapses upon inhalation and is usually due to weak LLC either genetically, from trauma, or from previous rhinoplasty surgery.
+This refers to the nostril valve, or the external and internal structures around the nasal rim, including the columella (the area of tissue between the nostrils), the lower lateral cartilage (LLC), and the nasal floor.
+This valve collapses upon inhalation and is usually due to weak LLC either from genetics, trauma, or previous rhinoplasties.
 Usually, providing better support to the LLC will improve this condition.
 This can be accomplished with cartilage grafts sutured to the LLC or columella.

 Internal Valve Collapse